peter-l5/SH1107/README.md

 The MicroPython FrameBuffer extension [framebuf2](https://github.com/peter-l5/framebuf2) is recommended for its large text, triangle and circle methods.

 ## Release notes

+#### build 319

+- fixes an error in the is_awake() property
+- parameterizes the start-up delay
+- adds additional SH1107 commands to the start-up sequence (all set to defaults)
+- amends the DC-DC converter setting to the SH1107 power on reset default of `0xad81` from `0xad8d`

 #### Release v1.3.0 (build 317)